edap/boilerplate-blockly-threejs-es6/README.md

 ## Installation
 Clone the repository and run `npm install`.
 Clone the Blockly repository https://github.com/google/blockly inside the build folder.
 The blockly npm package is not included in the package.json file because I did not find a way to get it working with `require` or `import`.

+Once the installation is done, run `gulp`.
+You should see a page with some blocks to drag and drop